-H&CAT and its members and partners see research as an important tool to improve conservation and sustainable use of wildlife and its ecosystems.
-The conservancy areas provide a huge research potential with their wildlife populations and the interactions between humans, biodiversity and the ecosystem as whole.
-H&CAT promotes all research opportunities.
+H&CAT and partners see research as an important tool to improve conservation and sustainable use of wildlife and its ecosystems.
+The conservancy areas provide vast research potential of wildlife populations and their interactions between humans and the ecosystem.
+H&CAT strongly promotes all research opportunities.

-Population monitoring is an important tool for sustainable hunting and wildlife management based on reliable data.
-Surveys of wildlife are conducted annually or biannually by the members of H&CAT with involvement of officials from the state agencies in charge of nature conservation and wildlife management, scientists from the Academy of Sciences and experts from national and international NGOs.
-The most recent survey data on population numbers and demographic structures for each specific area, under consideration of trends, are also used for the setting of hunting quotas.
-We also do monitoring of snow leopard and other species to assess the conservation results achieved in the conservancy areas.
+Sustainable hunting and wildlife management relies heavily on population monitoring based on reliable data.
+Surveys of wildlife are conducted annually or biannually.
+To conduct these surveys, H&CAT works closely with officials from state agencies of nature conservation and wildlife management, scientists from the Academy of Sciences, and experts from national and international NGOs.
+Only the most recently collected data are used for setting hunting quotas for each specific area.
+We also monitor snow leopards and other non-game species to assess the effects of hunting and conservation throughout the conservancy areas.